Arch-suzuki-MB/applying-FFT-Harris-corners-detection/README.md

 # applying-FFT-Harris-corners-detection
-This reposotory I start embark on the exploration of the realm of FFT and Harris corner detection filtre
+This repository I start embark on the exploration of the realm of FFT and Harris corner detection filtre